LaMP-Cap: Personalized Figure Caption Generation With Multimodal Figure Profiles: Conclusion and Future Work

 \section{Conclusion and Future Work}

 We introduced \dataset, a new dataset for personalized caption generation for scientific figures using multimodal profiles, and showed that profiles make captions more personalized across four language models.
-Future work includes expanding profile components, exploring cross-domain generalization, and conducting human evaluations.
-We are also developing a caption writing assistant that generates personalized captions by analyzing users' own document context.
+Future work includes expanding profile components, exploring cross-domain generalization, and developing writer-centric evaluation metrics.
+We are also developing a caption writing assistant that generates personalized captions by analyzing users' local document context.